mzazon/awesome-cloud-projects/aws/infrastructure-automation-cloudshell/infrastructure-automation-cloudshell.md

 The integration with Systems Manager Automation provides enterprise features like role-based execution, audit trails, and approval workflows that aren't available with standalone scripts.
 PowerShell's object-oriented nature and rich AWS Tools integration enable sophisticated resource analysis and reporting capabilities that would require significant development effort in other scripting languages.
 The automation documents can be shared across teams and AWS accounts, promoting standardization and reducing operational overhead.

 Lambda's event-driven execution model ensures automations run reliably on schedule while providing automatic scaling and built-in monitoring.
-The combination with CloudWatch provides comprehensive observability into automation performance, enabling data-driven optimization and proactive issue resolution.
+The combination with EventBridge provides flexible scheduling capabilities that support complex business requirements.
 This approach follows [AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html) principles by implementing automated operations, comprehensive monitoring, and cost-effective serverless execution.

 The solution's modular design allows easy extension for additional resource types, compliance checks, and business-specific requirements.
 Organizations can build upon this foundation to create comprehensive infrastructure automation platforms that reduce manual overhead, improve consistency, and enhance security posture across their AWS environments.
+For detailed guidance on PowerShell scripting best practices, refer to the [AWS Tools for PowerShell User Guide](https://docs.aws.amazon.com/powershell/latest/userguide/).

 > **Tip**: Store PowerShell scripts in CloudShell's persistent storage and use Git integration to maintain version control and collaborate with team members across automation development.